bySabi/karma-tap-pretty-reporter/README.md

 ```

 ### Using `separator`
-On Karma `autoWatch` mode you could need separate test run cycles output.
+On Karma `autoWatch` mode maybe we need separate test run cycles output.
 Create a `separator` string for this purpose.
+> In order of not pollute output `separator` will show only if LogLevel is different of `LOG_INFO` nor `LOG_DEBUG`

 ### Report to a file
 Optionally you can save report to a file and turn off output to the console.